gabrielezi/Bakalauras/README.md

 ## Starting the game
 Before installing, download and install Node.js.
-Node.js 0.10 or higher is required.

 * Clone this repo
 * Run "npm install" to install all required dependencies